AusBoone/Smart-Music-Go/README.md

 SPOTIFY_CLIENT_ID=your-client-id
 SPOTIFY_CLIENT_SECRET=your-client-secret
 SIGNING_KEY=some-random-string
+PORT=4000
 ```

 `SIGNING_KEY` is used to sign cookies so tampering attempts are detected.
+`PORT` controls the HTTP listening port.
+When unset the server defaults to
+`4000` which is suitable for local development.

 Set `DATABASE_PATH` to the SQLite file (defaults to `smartmusic.db`):